 Lenders need to be confident that you will make the repayments; they put a lot of trust into your ability to sustain payments, especially as the loan will be huge.

-If at any time over the years you've made a late repayment or failed to make a payment, this could count against you, and it is up to the lender's discretion whether they invest in you.
+If at any time over the years that you've made a late repayment or failed to make a payment, this could count against you, and it is up to the lender's discretion whether they invest in you.

-You won't necessarily not get offered a mortgage, but you may miss out on some of the better offers and have higher interest rates to pay if you have a history of missing payments.
+You won't necessarily get offered a mortgage, but you may miss out on some of the better offers and have higher interest rates to pay if you have a history of missing payments.

 Although it may seem minor, car finance loans can substantially impact your mortgage application, so you should always ensure you keep on top of your repayments.